crowjonah/troyjamesweaver/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Graham Irvin is a writer from North Carolina.
-He lives in Philadelphia, PA.
-He runs the “Write about Everything” poetry workshop at [Lot 49 Books](https://lotfortynine.com).
+Troy James Weaver is the author of Witchita Stories, Temporal, Visions, and Marigold.
+He lives in Wichita, Kansas with his wife and dogs.